William Tisdall (priest): Life

 He was born in Dublin, son of William and Anna Tisdall, who came from Carrickfergus.
-He entered the University of Dublin in 1687, was elected a Scholar of the University in 1692, a Fellow in 1696 and Doctor of Divinity in 1707.
+He entered Trinity College Dublin in 1687, was elected a Scholar of the College in 1692, a Fellow in 1696 and Doctor of Divinity in 1707.
 He became vicar of Kerry and of Ruavan, County Antrim in 1706, vicar of Drumcree, County Armagh, in 1711, and vicar of Belfast in 1712.

 His friendship with Jonathan Swift began about 1695 when Swift was the prebend of Kilroot, near Carrickfergus, where Tisdall had relatives.
 Swift admired both Tisdall's theological views and his style of preaching.
 Their friendship however suffered a long rupture, due to their rivalry for the affections of "Stella", whom Swift had known since she was a child in the household of his employer Sir William Temple, and who moved to Ireland in 1702 to be closer to Swift.
 Tisdall wrote to Swift in 1704 announcing that he intended to propose to Stella, and Swift wrote in reply to dissuade him.
 Swift's letter was courteous enough in tone - he stressed the practical difficulties of such a marriage since Tisdall was not a rich man, and the Church had not yet found him a salaried position - but he privately expressed his disgust at Tisdall as an "interloper", and their friendship cooled off.
 It is not entirely clear whether or not Tisdall proposed to Stella, but if he did she refused.
 Stella, it seems, would marry Swift or no one: whether or not, as she is said to have claimed, they were secretly married in 1716 remains a matter of intense debate, on which no final conclusion is possible.
 After Stella's death in 1728, the two men were reconciled, and Tisdall witnessed Swift's will.
 Tisdall died on 8 June 1735.